Clinical Coach Congress

 The Goddard Veterinary Group was established in 1952 by Arthur Goddard and since then has expanded to become the largest family-owned veterinary group in the UK and is proud to remain fully independent.
 We now have 47 branches and three flagship hospitals in and around London.
 Our people are our greatest asset; we value them and treat everyone as an individual.
 We can offer flexible working patterns and part-time roles , meaning that you don’t need to choose between work-life balance and furthering your professional career We also have our own college that has a proven track record of providing excellent training and qualifications for nursing staff.

 VN Recruitment is a specialist Veterinary Recruitment company, formed independently by Laura Buss in 2015.
-We pride ourselves on forever striving to be the most personable, friendly, approachable recruiters in the current marketplace, and as a result have the pleasure of constantly building strong, long standing relationships with our clients and candidates alike.
+We pride ourselves on forever striving to be the most personable, friendly, approachable recruiters in the current marketplace and as a result, have the pleasure of constantly building strong and longstanding relationships with our clients and candidates alike.
 We are firm believers that honesty is the best policy and care deeply about matching the perfect person to the perfect role, always prioritising both our candidates and clients’ needs above all else.

-Interested in exhibiting at Clinical Coach Congress 2019?
+Interested in exhibiting at Clinical Coach Congress 2021?